VileRik/Orthographic2DCameraController/README.md

 # What functionality does it provide?

 * Set a game object for the camera to follow
-** Enable/disable without losing the reference to the object ** Use zoom-compatible displacement if you don't want exact centering
+   * Enable/disable without losing the reference to the object
+   * Use zoom-compatible displacement if you don't want exact centering
-* Set player zoom (touch control pinch / mouse wheel) ** Set conditions for allowing zoom (always, never, when following object) ** Set maximum/minimum allowed amount of zoom
+* Set player zoom (touch control pinch / mouse wheel)
+   * Set conditions for allowing zoom (always, never, when following object)
+   * Set maximum/minimum allowed amount of zoom
-** Set zoom sensitivity for touch and mouse separately
+   * Set zoom sensitivity for touch and mouse separately
 * Set backdrop
-** Set an image component as a static backdrop
+   * Set an `Image` component as a static backdrop
-** Set values that manipulate both the base size of the backdrop as well as how much the backdrop size should change in relation to zoom.
+   * Set values that manipulate both the base size of the backdrop as well as how much the backdrop size should change in relation to zoom
 * "Sweeping"
-** Set a state (position, rotation and/or zoom level AKA orthographic size) to transition to and a duration for how quickly to do it
+   * Set a state (position, rotation and/or zoom level AKA orthographic size) to transition to and a duration to set the speed
-** Optionally send in an _Action_ to execute once the "sweep" is complete
+   * Optionally send in an `Action` to execute once the "sweep" is complete

 # What versions does it work on?